|

 Collie

-offers great
+offers

-drives and
+drives

 picturesque